Mimicking nature – teals are one of the most beautiful paint colors. They are creative, artistic, and one of the utmost brightening paint colors.

 So, too much of teal might overwhelm unless you balance the looks with lighter and more soothing and subtle shades.

-Using in Accessories
+Using On Exteriors and Accessories

 Sherwin-Williams Really Teal is something great for accessories such as doors, window frames, shelving, and cabinets.